Email0001/YNQ/README.md

   A platform for people to discuss, discover, express in questions.
 Let adults ask questions as more as children.

+6. What does this project want to know?

-6. What if you could but think in questions?
+  What if you could but think in questions?

+7. Where to start from?

+ For example, introduce your self in three questions or ask three questions about this project.
+You could use Github's any feature to post a question, ie. code, issue, comment, wiki, etc.